lac-dcc/BenchGen/README.md

 ## Introduction

 The BenchGen project aims to synthesize programs that are sufficiently expressive to stress-test computing systems, such as operating systems, compiler optimizations, memory allocation libraries and even computer architectures.

+### L-Systems

 BenchGen implements an [L-System](https://en.wikipedia.org/wiki/L-system) to generate programs from a seed string and a set of production rules, enabling the creation of large programs through iterative expansion of the L-System.
-Additionally, our goal is for BenchGen to generate programs that are as similar as possible to widely used benchmarks, such as SPEC CPU 2017 and the LLVM Test Suite.
 The program generator is entirely written in C++.
+To know more about how BenchGen works, you can read a brief [report](docs/BenchGen.pdf) about it.

-BenchGen project is financed by FAPEMIG and sponsored by Google.
+The BenchGen project is sponsored by FAPEMIG and by Google.

 ## Generating a Program